llimllib/obsidian-archive/data analytics/data sources/Terraclimate.md

 Contains freely-available high resolution climate data.

-To download the datafFor the [bivariate map of North America](https://observablehq.com/d/de1419e02bc65596), I:
+To download the data for the [bivariate map of North America](https://observablehq.com/d/de1419e02bc65596), I:

 - got a bounding box for North America
 	- lat: 6.6/83.3